 This Pisang Peak Climbing starts at Besi Sahar and follows the Annapurna Circuit Trek trail till Pisang.
-Pisang Peak (6,091m/19,983ft) rises above Pisang village in a uniform slope of ice and snow all the way up to the summit.
-From the village your route ascents through lush woods and pasture till you walk up to high camp.
-From Pisang High Camp you’ll climb on the southwest ridge that leads to the final snow slope up to the summit.
-On your way back the route heads down to Manang Valley, Thorung Phedi, and Jomsom.
+Pisang Peak (6,091m/19,983ft) rises above Pisang village in a uniform slope of ice and snow up to the summit.
+From the village, your route ascents through lush woods and pasture till you walk up to a high camp.
+From Pisang High Camp, you’ll climb on the southwest ridge that leads to the final snow slope up to the summit.
+On your way back, the route heads down to Manang Valley, Thorung Phedi, and Jomsom.

 Day 1: Arrival in Kathmandu

-Our Pisang Peak Itinerary starts as soon as you land in Kathmandu, Nepal.
-A representative from our office picks you up right there and drives to the hotel.
-Then, you will be enjoying some rest before we shall all gather for a welcome dinner.
+Our Pisang Peak Itinerary starts when you land in Kathmandu, Nepal.
+A representative from our office picks you up right there and drives you to the hotel.
+Then, you will be enjoying some rest before gathering for a welcome dinner.
 There might be a briefing session when the guide explains all about your Pisang Peak climbing Itinerary.

 Day 2: Sightseeing in Kathmandu and preparation

-After breakfast in Kathmandu, we shall all hop into a private vehicle that takes us around Kathmandu.
-Firstly, we will visit the beautiful Swayambhunath at the top of the city.
+After breakfast in Kathmandu, we shall all hop into a private vehicle that takes us around.
+Firstly, we will visit the beautiful Swayambhunath at the city’s top.
 After the clear views of the entire Kathmandu city, it’s time to roam around the places such as Pashupatinath, Bouddhanath, and Kathmandu Durbar Square.
-From Kathmandu Durbar Square, we will probably be back to Thamel for the preparation of the trip.
+From Kathmandu Durbar Square, we will probably return to Thamel to prepare for the trip.

-The guide helps you get the permit and shop/ rent trekking gears around the Thamel.
+The guide helps you get the permit and shop/ rent trekking gear around the Thamel.
 If we have some time, we might have a small training or discussion session for Pisang Nepal.